CeruleanW/Etch-A-Sketch/README.md

 # Etch-a-sketch

-This is a webpage simulating a simple "Etch A Sketch".
+A webpage simulating a simple "Etch A Sketch" game.

 You can draw your picture by hovering your mouse on the board.

-## To do

-- state change
-- button controls
-  - clear

 ## Used Libraries

+- React.js

 - [React Color](https://casesandberg.github.io/react-color)